j-euler/adaq-doc/docs/source/tutorial.rst

    There will also be some metadata to add, such as project, and collaborators etc.

-The command will also set up a httk project.
+The command will also set up a *httk* project.
 You will be prompted to set up a public key that identifies you as the owner, which is recommended.

-Enter the ``4H-SiC`` folder and you will see the following folder structure:
+Enter the ``4H-SiC`` folder, and you will see the following folder structure:

 .. code-block:: console

-   4H-SiC.data  4H-SiC.vasp  defects  full  host  ht.project  parameters.py  readme.txt  screen  tuning  unitcell
+   4H-SiC.data  4H-SiC.vasp  defects  full  host  ht.project  parameters.py  screen  tuning  unitcell

 .. _supercomputer:

 Supercomputer
 =========

-We also need to install a supercomputer for ADAQ and *httk* to interface with.
+We must also install a supercomputer for ADAQ and *httk* to interface with.
 First, we set up the computer in the ADAQ project:

 .. code-block:: console